nginxinc/nginx-azure-workshops/labs/lab12/readme.md

 >DeepDive Explanation of the Upstream block:

 - **upstream name**; - choose a name that will be easy to remember, which cluster, and a NLK tag (you can change this as needed, of course)
-- **zone name**; this is the shared memory zone used by Nginx Plus to collect all the upstream server metrics; like connections, health checks, handshakes, requests, responses, and response time
+- **zone name**; this is the shared memory zone used by Nginx Plus to collect all the upstream server metrics; like connections, health checks, handshakes, requests, response codes, and response time
 - **state file**; - this is a backup file of the UpstreamServer List, in case Nginx is restarted, or the host is rebooted.
 Because this UpstreamServer List only exists in memory, this backup file is required, the file name should match the upstream name.
 - **least_time last_byte**; - this is the `Nginx advanced load balancing algorithm` that watches the HTTP Response time, and favors the fastest server.
 This is a critical setting for obtaining optimal performance in Kubernetes environments.
 - **keepalive num**; - this creates a TCP connection pool that Nginx uses for Requests.
 Also critical for optimal performance